tilburgsciencehub/website/content/topics/Research-skills/Scopus/scopus-literature-review.md

 <img src = "../images/saveoption.png" width="500">
 </p>

-The files will then be stored in the personalized area 'Saved lists' in 'My Scopus' which you can access by cliking on your personal profile:
+The files will then be stored in the personalized area 'Saved lists' in 'My Scopus' which you can access by clicking on your personal profile:

 <p align = "center">
 <img src = "../images/personalprofile.png" width="500">